Peanut Sublingual Immunotherapy (SLIT)-Tablet for Treatment of Peanut Allergy

 Detailed Description

-This is a phase I, open-label, dose-escalation, multi-site trial including subjects with peanut allergy confirmed by screening double-blind, placebo-controlled food challenge.
-The trial is conducted in 2 parts; part 1 will determine the entry dose of the up-dosing regimen (UDR) in adults and adolescents and part 2 will characterize the tolerability of the up-dosing regimen in adults, adolescents and children.
+This is a phase I/II, dose-escalation, multi-site trial including subjects with peanut allergy confirmed by screening double-blind, placebo-controlled food challenge.
+The trial is conducted in 3 parts; part 1 will determine the entry dose of the up-dosing regimen (UDR) in adults and adolescents; part 2 will characterize the tolerability of the up-dosing regimen in adults, adolescents and children; part 3 will evaluate the efficacy of 2 maintenance doses of the SLIT-tablet primarily in adolescents and children; a small number of adults may also be included.

 Peanut SLIT tablets administered as 9 doses covering a 4000-fold increase in dose will be used in the study.